tidepool-org/deprecated-data-model/possibleAnnotations.md

 Possible annotations are

 * basal/off-schedule-rate: happens on basal rates do not match the currently believed settings
+    * We've seen this when the user changes pumps (e.g. for a repair), and the new pump basal settings are different than the old settings, but both pumps are uploaded to CareLink.
+There may be other causes for this but we haven't seen them.
 * settings-mismatch/basal: happens when the basal portions of a settings object do not line up with what the settings events say they should.
 We updated the basal schedules anyway (primarily happens on pump replacement with carelink)
 * settings-mismatch/wizard: same as "basal" but with the wizard settings so like IC and carbRatio and stuff
 * settings-mismatch/activeSchedule: same as "basal" but with the currently active schedule